Laek71/rfxcom/README.md

 rfxcom
 ======

 Talks to a Rfxcom module and publishes sensor data to mqtt

+#Usage